"Non-compliant biochar means inconsistent data, and inconsistent data means risk"

 Source: VFD.com

+American Biochar Institute outlines how the S668 standard can help growers "Non-compliant biochar means inconsistent data, and inconsistent data means risk" As biochar draws growing attention from controlled environment growers seeking alternatives to peat and stone wool, the American Biochar Institute (ABI) is positioning itself as the standards and guidance body that commercial operators will need to navigate sourcing decisions.
 "Our role is to reduce uncertainty in the market, helping operators make more informed sourcing decisions rather than altering how biochar is produced or distributed." © American Biochar Institute Myles Gray, Executive Director, and Tera Lewandowski, Director of Agricultural Markets, say standards and product classification tools can help growers evaluate biochar more consistently What the S668 standard means for sourcing For growers evaluating biochar as a substrate component, the ANSI/ASABE/USBI S668 standard is the practical starting point.
-The standard does not define what constitutes good or bad biochar, but it does require that key properties, including pH, ash content, porosity, and contaminant levels, are measured using consistent, repeatable methods across different suppliers and laboratories.

 Frequently Asked Questions